RuiZhong961230/GeminiDE/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks are provided by the opfunu library.
+CEC benchmarks are provided by the opfunu library and gemini-pro API is provided by the google.generativeai library.